Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Main estimates

-At this point, the role of the $t^{2A+2}$ weights in our energy identities emerges: the weights \emph{also} generate borderline terms (roughly, when the $\partial_t$ derivative falls on the weights in the energy identities) of the same strength as those in \eqref{E:BORDERLINEERRORTERM}, but unlike the terms in \eqref{E:BORDERLINEERRORTERM}, the error terms generated by the weights have a \underline{favorable sign} towards the singularity with an overall constant that is proportional to $A$.
-These terms contribute to the favorable $-A$-multiplied integrals on the right-hand side of the energy inequalities of Proposition~\ref{P:TOPORDERENERGYINEQUALITY}.
-Thus, if $A$ is chosen sufficiently large, the overall coefficient $C_* - A$ of the borderline terms becomes negative, and in our energy estimates, the corresponding integral has a ``good sign'' and can be discarded.
-We again stress that for this argument to work, it is crucial that $C_*$ can be chosen to be independent of $A,N$, at least when $\varepsilon$ is small.
+At this point, the role of the $t^{2 \blowupexp+2}$ weights in our energy identities emerges: the weights \emph{also} generate borderline terms (roughly, when the $\partial_t$ derivative falls on the weights in the energy identities) of the same strength as those in \eqref{E:BORDERLINEERRORTERM}, but unlike the terms in \eqref{E:BORDERLINEERRORTERM}, the error terms generated by the weights have a \underline{favorable sign} towards the singularity with an overall coefficient that is proportional to $\blowupexp$.
+These terms contribute to the favorable $-\blowupexp$-multiplied integrals on the right-hand side of the energy inequalities of Proposition~\ref{P:TOPORDERENERGYINEQUALITY}.
+Thus, if $\blowupexp$ is chosen sufficiently large, the overall coefficient $C_* - \blowupexp$ of the borderline terms becomes negative, and in our energy estimates, the corresponding integral has a ``good sign'' and can be discarded.
+We again stress that for this argument to work, it is crucial that $C_*$ can be chosen to be independent of $\blowupexp,N$, at least when $\varepsilon$ is small.

 On the other hand, there are many terms in the energy estimates that are ``junk'' in the sense that they can be bounded by our norms times a factor of strength $C t^{-1+\upsigma}$.
-Although ``$C$'' is allowed to depend on $A,N$, and other parameters, such terms do not pose any difficulty in the a priori energy estimates.
-The reason is that $Ct^{-1+\upsigma}$ is integrable in time near $t=0$ and thus, in the context of Gronwall's inequality, the factor $C t^{-1+\upsigma}$ causes only finite growth of our energies, which is perfectly compatible with our bootstrap argument and our proof of stability.
+Although ``$C$'' is allowed to depend on $\blowupexp,N$, and other parameters (cf.\ Remark~\ref{rem:int.const} regarding the size of the constants $C$ in the interpolation inequalities), such terms do not pose any difficulty in the a priori energy estimates.
+The reason is that $Ct^{-1+\upsigma}$ is integrable in time near $t=0$ and thus, in the context of Gr\"{o}nwall's lemma, the factor $C t^{-1+\upsigma}$ causes only finite growth of our energies, which is perfectly compatible with our bootstrap argument and our proof of stability.

 \begin{remark}[``Border'' and ``Junk'' notation] To help the reader navigate the energy estimates, in our ensuing analysis, we label error terms that generate borderline (in the sense above) error terms with the superscript ``Border,'' and we label error terms that generate junk (in the sense above) error terms with the superscript ``Junk.''
-See, for example the terms $t^{\Pow-1} \mathfrak{K}_{IJ}^{(Border;\iota)}$ and $t^{\Pow} \mathfrak{K}_{IJ}^{(Junk;\iota)}$ on RHS~\eqref{E:COMMUTEDKEQUATION}.
+See, for example the terms $t^{\Pow-1} \mathfrak{K}_{IJ}^{(\textnormal{Border};\iota)}$ and $t^{\Pow} \mathfrak{K}_{IJ}^{(\textnormal{Junk};\iota)}$ on RHS~\eqref{E:COMMUTEDKEQUATION}.